 Jamie Johansson grows olives, specialty citrus and has a few egg laying hens in Oroville, California, where he lives with his wife, two sons and one daughter.
 He operates an olive oil company called Lodestar Farms.
 Jamie is a co-founder of the Sierra Oro Farm Trail Association and a former board member of the California Olive Oil Council.
-He currently serves as the first vice president of the California Farm Bureau Federation.
+He currently serves as the president of the California Farm Bureau Federation.
 Jamie is dedicated to his community, where he has served on the Oroville City Council and as vice mayor.

 "I just learned recently... that the diversity of crops grown in California has doubled in the last 25 years.
 You never stop learning about California agriculture."

 Craig Thomson currently serves as the executive vice president, responsible for leading the overall operation of Zenith AgriBusiness Solutions, a division of Zenith Insurance Company.
 Prior to joining Zenith, Craig was the VP of Marketing & Sales for Nationwide Agribusiness in Des Moines, Iowa.
 Craig served as the past Chairman of the Board for "Living History Farms" in Des Moines, Iowa and has been working with Ag in the Classroom for the last 20 years.
 "Each time I see a student’s face light up when they make a connection to how their food and fiber is produced, it confirms that agriculture should be an integral part of classroom instruction," says Craig.
 Craig has served on the board since November, 2010.